About Brora Development Trust

 Home/About Brora Development Trust

-Discover Brora – Brora Development Trust support and promote community-led tourism.
 The Trust set up and manage the Discover Brora website and social media platforms, to provide helpful information for visitors and a platform for advertising for local businesses.
 The Discover Brora brand was created by a group of local volunteers who are passionate about Brora and the community they live in.

 The website is however an organic and ever evolving entity and not a completely finished, well polished website, so we ask for your understanding as the site grows.
 Local businesses are adding their details to the listings pages and continue to do so.
 This website truly is ‘by the community, for the community’.

-Happy School Holidays Project – The Development Trust provides support to parents and carers of children and young people in Early Years, primary and secondary education in living Brora during school holidays.
-This has come in the form of grocery vouchers in the past and food packs.
-This summer, the Trust is making meal starter kits and breakfast packs available to all children and young people.
+The Development Trust provides support to parents and carers of children and young people in Early Years, primary and secondary education in living Brora during school holidays.
+This has come in the form of grocery vouchers in the past and currently meal starter kits.

-Community Newsletter and Community Calendar – The Trust produce a quarterly newsletter and month community calendars, with information about what’s on in Brora and some of the latest community news.
+The Trust produce a quarterly newsletter and month community calendars, with information about what’s on in Brora and some of the latest community news.

 Previous projects include:

-Improvements to pedestrian signage in Brora village centre
+Improvements to pedestrian signage in Brora

 Replacement of football goals at Muirfield football pitch